NVIDIA/DALI/docs/FAQ.rst

 A: You need to check our docs first and see if DALI operators cover your use case.
 Then, try to run a couple of iterations of your training with a fixed data source - generating the batch once and reusing it over the test run to see if you can train faster without any data processing.
-If so, then the data processing is a bottleneck and, in that case, DALI may help.
+If so, then the data processing is a bottleneck, and in that case, DALI may help.
 This topic is covered in detail in
 `the GTC'22 talk <https://www.nvidia.com/gtc/session-catalog/#/session/1636559250287001p4DG>`_.